francjerez/procrustes/README.md

 *Procrustes analysis* is a well known method for the multidimensional transformation (rescaling, translation, rotation and reflection) of individual data matrices, in order to provide optimal data blending and/or comparability.

-Due to its simplicity and flexibility, PA is a common sparsity approach for preventing overparameterization while training deep neural networks.
+Due to its simplicity and flexibility, PA is a common sparsity approach for preventing *over-parameterization* while training deep neural networks.

 Depending on where the reference shape comes from, PA can be qualified as *Ordinary Procrustes Analysis* (fixed shape) or *Generalized Procrustes Analysis* (mean shape).
 The `procrustes` module found in this repository implements both algorithms (the former, in fact, being a subset of the latter).